leonrode/qml/nonlinear-activations/README.md

 \varphi(v;\delta)=\frac{1}{1+e^{-\delta v}}
 $$

 is tricky because of the exponentiation and the division.
 Instead we look at approximation methods, which includes reducing the precision, and computing a look up table containing the input bitstrings and the output bitstrings.
 As precision increases the size grows exponentially, however.
-Using methods like Quine-McClusky, one can reduce the size of the look up table by solving essentially a "summarization" problem of finding the minimum sufficient condition for the output given inputs.
+Using methods like Quine-McClusky, one can reduce the size of the look up table by solving essentially a "summarization" problem of finding the minimum sufficient condition for a set of outputs.

 ## References